Minor Illnesses and Injuries

-Limited OTC (over-the-counter) medications may be available from clinic nurses.
-All prescription medications must be ordered by the attending clinic physician or physician's assistant.
+All prescription medications must be ordered by the clinic physician.

 The AHC is able perform various laboratory tests, including: dipstick urine, strep screens, pregnancy tests, wet preps, hemocults, peak flow testing, and EKG's.
 If additional lab work is needed, blood can be drawn at the clinic and sent to a reference lab.
 There is a fee for lab tests.
 X-rays/Diagnostic procedures can be done at a nearby facility off-campus if deemed necessary by a physician.
 The patient will be responsible for any charges incurred.

 Testing and treatment of sexually transmitted infections including syphilis, chlamydia, gonorrhea, trichomoniasis, and herpes are available at the Health Center.
 HIV testing is also available.
 Referral to confidential sites off-campus can be made.

 The AHC administers allergy injections to students with written orders, specific dose scheduling and a signed "Referring Allergist Agreement" from your allergist.
 Your chart will also need approval of the AHC Medical Director.
 The student is required to provide the appropriately labeled antigen.
 You will be required to take an antihistamine (i.e. Benadryl, Claritin, Zyrtec) prior to your appointment and there is a mandatory thirty (30) minute wait time in the clinic following injections.
 Allergy injections can only be given when a physician is present in the clinic.

 Women's Health Services